Echinochloa crus-galli

 What traditional systems uses this plant?

-This plant, known commonly as barnyard grass, has been utilized in various traditional medicine systems to treat ailments such as inflammation, fever, and digestive issues.
+This plant, known as barnyard grass, has been utilized in various traditional medicinal systems to treat ailments such as inflammation, skin diseases, and digestive issues.

 What are the pharmacological activities of Echinochloa crus-galli?